Jorge Polanco Preview, Player Props: Twins vs. Brewers

 - The Brewers pitching staff is 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Brewers' 4.00 team ERA ranks 10th across all MLB pitching staffs.
+- The Brewers have the 10th-ranked team ERA across all MLB pitching staffs (3.99).

-- Brewers pitchers combine to allow 156 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- The Brewers rank 19th in baseball in home runs surrendered (157 total, 1.2 per game).

+- Burnes aims for his 10th win when he makes the start for the Brewers, his 26th of the season.
+He is 9-6 with a 3.43 ERA and 155 strikeouts in 152 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.